People's Democratic Party of Afghanistan: Homeland Party

 The Soviet troop withdrawal in late 1989 changed the political structure that had enabled the PDPA to stay in power all those years.
 Inner collapse of the government started when Gulbuddin Hekmatyar withdrew his support for the government.
 Later in March 1990 Defense Minister and Chief of Staff of the Armed Forces Shahnawaz Tanai tried to seize power in a military coup.
 The coup failed and Tanai was forced to flee the country.
 Najibullah still hung on to the presidency, so in June 1990 he renamed the party the Homeland Party.
 The party dropped the Marxist–Leninist ideology that had been held previously by the PDPA.

-In 1991, the USSR dissolved.
-All support for the government stopped.
-In April 1992, the PDPA regime in Afghanistan collapsed after the sudden change of allegiance of General Abdul Rashid Dostum following President Najibullah's resignation.
+In 1991, the USSR dissolved and all support for the government stopped after Boris Yeltsin came into power.
+In April 1992, the Homeland Party regime in Afghanistan collapsed after the sudden mass defection of non-Pashtuns such as General Abdul Rashid Dostum following President Najibullah's sacking of ethnic Tajik General Abdul Momin in favor of General Rasul who was an ethnic Pashtun like Najibullah.
 Post-Najibullah interim leader Abdul Rahim Hatif agreed on 22 April 1992 to a rebel-led state.
+The party was banned on May 6, 1992, by the predominately Tajik led Jamiat-i Islami Government.